stacks-network/docs/src/pages/smart-contracts/clarity-values-guide.md

 ## Utilizing Clarity Values from Transaction Responses
 If you successfully submit a `contract-call` transaction that calls a Clarity function, you may receive a resulting Clarity value in response.

-If using the transaction libraries `callReadOnlyFunction()` method, the result will be a `ClarityValue`.
+If using the transaction library's `callReadOnlyFunction()` method, the result will be a `ClarityValue`.
 As mentioned above, `ClarityValues` are simply javascript objects containing a value and its associated Clarity type information.
 These object types are defined [here](https://github.com/blockstack/stacks.js/tree/1f2b5fd8bdf1c2b5866e8171163594d7708a8c7a/packages/transactions/src/clarity/types).

-## Deserializing Clarity Values from Hex
+### Deserializing Clarity Values from Hex
 If you receive a response from a transaction in the form of a Hex string, you can deserialize it into a Clarity value like so:

 ```javascript